Short answer

 Observable

-The Aeredium explorer can show public blocks, transactions, addresses, timestamps, and API data.
-These are useful signals, but they still require interpretation.
+Public blockchain explorers can show blocks, transactions, addresses, and timestamps in real time.
+These are useful signals, but they still require interpretation; activity on a testnet and production usage are different things.

 Useful evidence, not complete proof of adoption.